gabrieljreed/BumbleBumpers/README.md

 ...
 ```

-Windows: Open Build/Glitter.sln, then right click Glitter in the Solution Explorer and choose "Set as startup project"
+Windows: Open Build/Glitter.sln, then right click Glitter in the Solution Explorer and choose "Set as startup project".

+In order to get sound to work correctly, after running CMake, copy and paste the files in the "irrKlang Library Files" folder to the Build folder.